pesalerno/Pseudacris-island-genomics/README.md

 	populations -b 1 -P ./input-sequences -M ./popmap-Pseu.txt -t 36 -p 1 -r 0.5 --write_random_snp --structure --plink --vcf --genepop --fstats

 This keeps a single (random) SNP per read that is present in at least one population at a rate of 50% or higher.
+The results from populations can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr_populations.log) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr_populations.log).

+####Filtering in plink
 After this minimal filtering in populations, we filtered a few different ways in ***plink***, and the results of the permutations can be found [here](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/APPENDICES_CI-popgen_Draft1.pdf).
 After picking the optimal filters for each dataset, the final results of these data filters and outputs/stats can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pseudacris-data-filters-results.pdf) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/xantusia-data-filters-results.pdf).

 ***NOTE***: We found an outlier, Xr_SNI_03 in the *Xantusia* dataset that, after many iterations between downstream analyses and filters, the individual did nit seem to fall as outlier as a result of missing data, so we attributed lab contamination to it.
 It seems likely that it's contamination, since in the PCA it seems closer to Santa Barbara, but it's always correctly assigned in the DAPC.

+#####The final SNP matrices used for downstream analyses can be found here for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Pr-03-22-6c.stru) and for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/denovo_results/Xr-03-22-2c.stru).

 #downstream analyses